dasch-swiss/dsp-das/docs/user-guide/project.md

 In the alert window appearing, you click the red button `Delete`.
 The data model is now deleted.

 ## An example
 In the following example we focus on how we can reflect about our data before building our model and how a data model can relate classes to each other.

 ### Preparing a data model
 You have interviewed 20 people and recorded the interviews.
 During these interviews you talked about photographs.
-Among all the data collected during the project, the most important are: o	audio-files of the interview o	transcribed text of conversations (or transcribe the files within the web application) o	photographs o	data about the person you interviewed o	location where the photograph was taken
+Among all the data collected during the project, the most important are:

+-	audio-files of the interview
+-	transcribed text of conversations (or transcribe the files within the web application)
+-	photographs
+-	data about the person you interviewed
+-	location where the photograph was taken

 The following Diagram 1 shows the initial situation: